 Why Do Parrots Need To Hear?

-Parrots have specific hearing requirements, as they need their ears to survive.
+Parrots have specific hearing requirements because they need to identify sound to:

-Listening out for threatening sounds can help parrots flee predatory danger by flying away or hiding in hard-to-reach nest cavities.
-Similarly, as parrots can localize the source of sounds, they can determine where predators are likely to be hiding or attempting to pounce from, giving them a greater chance of survival.
+As parrots can localize the source of sounds, they can determine where predators are hiding or the point of attack, giving them a better chance of survival.

-This also allows parrots to alert their flock of imminent dangers to their life.
-As a result, good hearing is an essential survival tool in the first instance.
+Also, this allows parrots to alert their flock of imminent dangers to their life.

 Communicate with Flock

-Similarly, flock calls are a way for parrots to check in with one another.
-Parrots are highly aware of predators in the wild, so flock calls are a way for them to remain close to each other when they’re foraging.
-This increases their chances of survival, particularly when their away from the rest of the flock.
+Flock calls are a way for parrots to check in with each other.
+Parrots are aware of predators, so flock calls enable them to remain close to each other when foraging.

-Therefore, hearing plays a vital role in guiding parrots towards water sources.
-For example, free-flowing rivers and fast-moving waters tend to make louder gushing sounds, indicating to the parrot that valuable water’s nearby.
+Hearing plays a vital role in guiding parrots toward water sources.
+For example, free-flowing rivers and fast-moving waters make gushing sounds, indicating that water’s nearby.

-When parrots use their flock call, the other parrots in the group can locate the parrot’s whereabouts too, joining the bird for a hydrating drink.
+When parrots use their flock call, other parrots can locate their whereabouts and join them.

-Alongside their colorful plumage and regurgitation tactics, parrots sing and use other sounds to find a mate.
+Alongside their colorful plumage, parrots sing and use other sounds to find mates.

-For example, in New Zealand, male kakapo parrots gather on a prominent location, such as a hillside, and call out to the females with a low, booming sound.
-This can be heard for several miles.
-Meanwhile, the females listen to this mating call and follow the sound in order to choose a mate.
+For example, male kakapo parrots gather in a prominent location and call out to females with a low, booming sound.
+Females listen attentively for mating calls and follow the sound.

 Warn Off Rivals

-Parrots use a range of aggressive sounds to warn off their rivals, including beak clicking and growling.
-Parrots make these sounds when they feel threatened and need to assert their dominance.
-This is usually because of a rival parrot who’s attempting to win the title of top dog.
+Parrots use various sounds to warn off rivals, including beak clicking, hissing, and growling.
+Parrots make these sounds when they feel threatened or vulnerable.